 I love trying on things when I shop, but doing so under the scrutiny of a stranger whose main goal is to get you to spend money is unnerving, to say the least.
 In no other instance does this become more apparent than when shopping for makeup.

 I went out shopping for new lipstick last month to replace an old Elizabeth Arden tube I had.
 Almost the second I picked up a lipstick to try, a saleswoman popped out of nowhere to assist me, which was fine and dandy until she started recommending all sorts of colours even after I said I would take a look by myself.
 Under the pressure to buy, I walked away towards another counter, only to be handed the same experience.
 Shopping for someone like me is tough - I have very specific wants and details that I look for, and very few people have success recommending fashions to me.
 When I buy something, it means it's 100% something I want: it makes my heart beat faster, my mind whirl with ways to wear it, and my conscience feels completely satisfied that my money is well spent.
 With such specifications, really, the only person that can help me shop is myself.

-So with such an intimdating lipstick shopping experience, I'm surprised I managed to find a colour!
-Presenting Elizabeth Arden Ceremide Ultra in Rose (obviously the actual colour is skewed in these photos).
+So with such an intimidating lipstick shopping experience, I'm surprised I managed to find a colour!
+Presenting Elizabeth Arden Ceramide Ultra in Rose.

 Image Source: Elizabeth Arden